-In the oldest Greek linguistic usage (Thrace) this meant the entire Balkan peninsula without the Greek Peloponnese, later only the eastern part south of the Danube.
-Already the Greek poet Homer (8th century B.C.) praised the Thracian wines and Odysseus defeated the one-eyed cyclops Polyphemus.
+In the oldest Greek usage (Thrace), it meant the entire Balkan peninsula without the Greek Peloponnese, later only the eastern part south of the Danube.
+The Greek poet Homer (8th century BC) already praised the Thracian wines and Odysseus used them to defeat the one-eyed Cyclops Polyphemus.
 Today the area is divided between Bulgaria, Greece (8,500 km²) and Turkey (23,600 km²).
 The Greek region of Thráki lies in the north-east of the country, bordering Bulgaria to the north and Turkey to the east.
-Here, as in the Greek region of Macedonia bordering to the west, mainly red wines from the Xinomavro grape variety are pressed, but there are no wines classified as POPs.
+Here, as in the neighbouring Greek region of Macedonia to the west, mainly red wines are pressed from the Xinomavro grape variety, but there are no wines classified as POP.
 The Bulgarian region of Thrace is also famous for the cultivation of roses.
-In addition to the rose oil, which is in demand worldwide, strong red wines are produced here.
-Long ago, wines flavoured with rose blossoms were very popular.
-A modern, traditional grape juice drink from the Turkish Thrace is Hardaliye.
+Besides rose oil, which is sought after worldwide, strong red wines are produced here.
+Long ago, wines flavoured with rose petals were very popular.
+A traditional grape juice drink from Turkish Thrace today is Hardaliye.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark